Abu al-Hussein al-Husseini al-Qurashi

-Abu al-Hussein al-Husseini al-Qurashi (أبو الحسين الحسيني القرشي; died 29 April 2023) was the fourth caliph (Note: The Islamic State describes itself as a caliphate and its leader as a caliph, but this is not accepted by the vast majority of Muslims, and is disputed by multiple Muslim scholars and authors.) of the Islamic State and allegedly the first Syrian to serve as caliph.
+Abu al-Hussein al-Husseini al-Qurashi (أبو الحسين الحسيني القرشي; died 29 April 2023) was the fourth caliph (Note: The Islamic State describes itself as a caliphate and its leader as a caliph, but this is not accepted by the vast majority of Muslims, and is disputed by multiple Muslim scholars and authors.) of the Islamic State and allegedly the first Syrian to claim the title.
 He took office on 30 November 2022.

 Life

 Rise to power

 According to Turkish claims, Abu al-Hussein al-Husseini joined the Islamic State in early 2013.
 He took over leadership after the death of the previous leader Abu al-Hasan al-Hashimi al-Qurashi.
 He was announced as caliph by Islamic State's official spokesmen Abu Umar al-Muhajir in an audio message broadcast by Al-Furqan Media foundation (Islamic State's primary media).

 Abu al-Hussein was described as a veteran of Islamic State and a loyal member of the group.
 In January 2023, a prominent dissident anti-IS leadership channel alleged that Abu al-Hussein was Iraqi like his predecessors and was appointed by a shura council led by Abdul Raouf al-Muhajir, emir of Islamic State's administration.